StructuralGenomicsConsortium/CNP14-WDR91/README.md

 Dr. Suzanne Ackloo, UofT, SGC Toronto
 Dr. Santha Santhakumar, UofT, SGC Toronto
 Dr. Shabbir Ahmad, UofT
-Kangping Liu, UCL, PhD candidate in School of Pharmacy
+Kangping Liu, UCL, PhD candidate in School of Pharmacy at UCL

 You can see other contributors in the Issues (tab above).